eXist-db/existdb-ansible-role/README.md

     exist_group: existdb
     exist_home: /usr/local/existdb

-Settings for the user that usually runs exist DB.
+Settings for the user that usually runs eXist-db.
 This is a system user, logins are not allowed.
 A separate user should be created to manage exist at the shell level, this is outside the scope of this role.